gdurante2019/graph-workout-streamlit/README.md

 The inspiration for this project comes from discussions with fellow Zwift enthusiasts who race in the Zwift Racing League on the Backpedal team and would like to share their workout summary graphs from Zwift rides in a simple, standardized way in chat discussions.
 The utility of the graphs generated from this code is to make it easy for riders to understand the workout efforts of fellow riders.

 ## To use:
 Users will upload workout fitfiles and enter their FTP.
-Optionally, users who want to have their name and/or profile pictures displayed on the graph, they can upload a picture and type in their name.
+Optionally, users who want to have their name and/or profile pictures displayed on the graph can upload a picture and type in their name.

 Here's an example: